I Ching and Feng Shui

 Clear Space Feng Shui I Ching

-The I Ching, which translates to The Classic Book of Changes, is one of the oldest known Chinese texts of philosophy and divination, and the most well-known classical Chinese work of ageless wisdom alongside the Tao Te Ching.
+The I Ching, which translates to The Classic Book of Changes, is one of the oldest known Chinese texts of philosophy and divination, and the most well-known classical Chinese book of wisdom alongside the Tao Te Ching.

-The wisdom of the I Ching has influenced numerous ancient philosophies and disciplines, including feng shui.
-Conveying the rhythms and laws of the Universe in a specific structure of 64 hexagrams, this ancient text opens the door to a deep understanding of human actions, desires, and the inevitable nature of change.
+The I Ching has influenced numerous ancient philosophies and disciplines, including Feng Shui.
+Conveying the rhythms and laws of the Universe in a specific structure of 64 hexagrams (six-line combinations), this ancient text brings awareness and guidance to understanding human actions, desires, and the inevitable nature of change.

 The author of the I Ching is considered to be Fu Hsi, who is somewhat of a mythical figure in Chinese history.
-It is purported that he lived in 2800-2737 BC; and that he discovered the eight trigrams of the feng shui bagua by reading the back of a mysterious turtle.
+It is purported that he lived in 2800-2737 BC; and that he discovered the eight trigrams (three-line combinations) of the Feng Shui Bagua by reading the shapes on the back of a turtle.
+These lines are yin and yang in nature placed in different orders to represent different aspects of nature.
+You can see how these associate with different elements below.

 I CHING SUMMARY